moingshaikh/ai-signal-triage-assistant/README.md

 - premature assumptions about business ris
 - lack of clarity around severity and urgency
 - inconsistent triage decisions across teams

+This project explores how AI can assist with **first-pass triage** without replacing human judgment or introducing unnecessary risk.